KICS is located on the southern edge of Khartoum in Wad Madani/Soba Road, adjacent to Hai Al Raki.

-The maximum number of students per class in Little KICS & Reception is 18 students and in Year 1- Year 11, 20 students.
-There is no restriction on student numbers in the IB Diploma Programme (Years 12- 13).
+The maximum number of students per class in Little KICS & Reception is 18 and in Years 3- 11 is 20 students.
+There is no restriction on student numbers in the IB Diploma Programme (Years 12-13).

 Primary Section (Little KICS - Year 6):